skip to Main Content

 Some bridging solutions;

-Complete the purchase of a property before the sale of existing home completes, i.e a break in the sales chain.
+Complete the purchase of a property before the sale of existing home completes, thus breaking a stalled sales chain and getting moving again.

 As banks and building societies have grown more reluctant to lend in the wake of the financial crisis, there has been an influx of bridging lenders into the market.
 However, rates are generally higher than Mortgages and there can be hefty administration fees on top.
 They are, however, a very useful tool enabling a purchase under otherwise difficult circumstances.